 The State Police dispatcher stays on the phone with the woman for 10 minutes and 21 seconds.
 She asks if Bellah has a weapon.
 The woman says no. She tells the dispatcher there’s already a warrant out for Bellah’s arrest.

 The dispatcher tells the caller to try to hide in the house.
 And four times in total she says there isn’t anyone who can help.

 Dispatcher: “Once again it’s unfortunate you guys don’t have any law enforcement out there. “

 Woman: “Yeah, it doesn’t matter, if he gets in the house I’m done.”

 According to police records, a few minutes later Michael Bellah used a piece of metal to pry open the woman’s front door.
 He choked her, and sexually assaulted her.
 Later that day he was arrested by the State Police.

-Gil Gilberson is the Josephine County Sheriff.
+Gil Gilbertson is the Josephine County Sheriff.
 Gilbertson didn’t want to discuss the details of this particular case.
 But he says, unfortunately it’s common for victims of crime in Josephine County to call 911 and not get a response.

 “There isn’t a day go by that we don’t have another victim,” Gilbertson says.

 He ties that directly to the lack of funding.